-I am a postdoc at the University of Pennsylvania, working with Prof. Daniel D. Lee.
+I am a postdoc at the University of Pennsylvania.
 I got my PhD in Engineering from the University of Cambridge and my BSc/Diploma in Computer Engineering from the University of Chile.
 My background is mainly in Physics, Mathematics and Computer Science.

 I research the foundations of Artificial Intelligence, Machine Learning and Cybernetics.
 I study the links between various topics such as Bayesian probability theory, information theory, stochastic control, economics, causality, statistical mechanics, ergodic theory and complexity theory.
 Other areas of interest are computational neuroscience, psychology and epistemology.
 Also, I'm a huge fan of minimalistic algorithms.

 Most of my work centers on information-theoretic and statistical mechanical approaches to adaptive control, leading to contributions in bounded rationality models and recasting adaptive control as a causal inference problem.
 I have also worked on causal induction, and on game- and decision-theoretic models in computational neuroscience.

 To get a sense of my work, please refer to:

 About 21 hours, 27 mins ago by: Pedro A. Ortega (@AdaptiveAgents)

 |Reinforcement and Shaping in Learning Action Sequences with Neural Dynamics http://t.co/GgwTmc0b3c |

 About 1 day, 21 hours ago by: Pedro A. Ortega (@AdaptiveAgents)

 |Speech dasher: a demonstration of text input using speech and approximate pointing http://t.co/5I47ntTvfR |